wasiahmad/wasiahmad.github.io/_pages/about.md

 </p>

 <p align="justify">
 I obtained my PhD in Computer Science at <a href="https://www.cs.ucla.edu/">University of California Los Angeles</a>, supervised by <a href="http://web.cs.ucla.edu/~kwchang/">Dr. Kai-Wei Chang</a>.
-I was fortunate to intern at Meta AI, Yahoo Research, Microsoft Research, and WalmartLabs during my PhD.
+I was fortunate to work as a research intern at Meta AI, Yahoo Research, Microsoft Research, and WalmartLabs during my PhD.
 </p>

 <!--